-Established by legislative mandate in 1919 to service research needs, the Prosser Irrigated Research & Extension Center (IAREC) grew with the region as an arm of the Washington Agriculture Experiment Station network.
-From its original staff of two, an animal scientist and an agronomist, IAREC has led the way in pioneering research that continues today.
-There are now 18 research and extension scientists and faculty associated with Washington State University at IAREC.
+Established by legislative mandate in 1919 to service the agricultural research needs of the Yakima valley and lower Columbia Basin, the Prosser Irrigated Agriculture Research and Extension Center (IAREC) grew with the region as an arm of the Washington Agriculture Experiment Station network.
+From its original staff of two, an animal scientist and an agronomist, Prosser IAREC has grown to include 17 Washington State University

-With the demands of a growing population, especially in the Pacific Northwest, there will be an ever increasing need for greater productivity from the land, diversity in disease resistant crops, and efficiency in the use and conservation of chemical and water resources.
-As such, the role of IAREC will be significant as the agricultural research arm of the developing WSU presence in the region.
+With the demands of a growing population, especially in the Pacific Northwest, there will be an ever increasing need for greater productivity from the land, diversity in disease and pest resistant crops, and efficiency in the use and conservation of labor, mechanical, chemical, and water resources.
+As such, the work of Prosser IAREC scientists, staff and students will continue to be a significant contributor to WSU’s transformative research and extension efforts in the region, state, and nation.